 When you develop a content value proposition (the reason why people should read your content and not your competitors), craft attention-grabbing titles, open your content with a bang (e.g., hook the reader with your introduction), then you’re ready to reach thousands of people who will amplify your content.

 Don’t forget to bridge the divide between your audience’s keywords and user intent.
 Keep at it.
 Your content will be powerful and user-focused.

 Relevancy is the ultimate key to engaging your audience.
-It’s better to be relevant when producing content for your users, than being clever.
+It’s better to be relevant when producing content for your users than to be clever.

 Sure, there is a place for that, but not when you want to prove to users that you’re the go-to expert they have been looking for.

-I started blogging in 2011, but a lot of changes have taken place till date.
+I started blogging in 2011, but a lot of changes have taken place to date.
 But one thing remained somewhat static – what the audience needs.